seemasm20-source/networking-labs/04-tcp-ip-network-troubleshooting/project 2-ip addressing/dhcp-pool-missing.md

-A client was unable to obtain an IP address because the DHCP pool was missing from the router.
+A client was unable to obtain an IP address because the DHCP pool had been deleted from the router configuration.

+The client self-assigned an APIPA address (169.254.x.x) and had no network access.

 Restoring the DHCP pool allowed the client to successfully receive a valid IP address.